 If you have any questions along the way, e-mail firstname.lastname@example.org and we will get in touch.
 See you at Orientation!

 Our Orientation programs were established to support your transition to being an IUP student.
 Proper advising and appropriate course selection is critical to first-year success.
-You will be placement tested, learn, meet other new students, work with peer advisers, and have fun!
+You will be placement tested, learn about IUP, meet other new students, work with peer advisers, and have fun!

-Summer Orientation occurs on weekdays during late May through mid-July.
 The summer programs on the Indiana campus are residential (even for fall commuters) for everyone but married students or students who are parents.
-Summer Orientation programs run from 7:00 a.m. the first day through 5:00 p.m. the second day, including evening and overnight, so please plan accordingly (with the exception of July 28-29 which runs on a modified schedule).
+Summer Orientation program includes evening activities and staying overnight, so please plan accordingly.